b-mehta/unit-fractions/README.md

 # Unit fractions

 The goal of this project is to formalize the proof of a conjecture on unit fractions.
-Details can be found on the [project website](https://leanprover-community.github.io/sphere-eversion/).
+Details can be found on the [project website](https://b-mehta.github.io/unit-fractions/).

-Much of the project infrastructure has been adapted from the [sphere eversion project](https://leanprover-community.github.io/sphere-eversion/).
+Much of the project infrastructure has been adapted from the [sphere eversion project](https://leanprover-community.github.io/sphere-eversion/) and the [liquid tensor experiment](https://leanprover-community.github.io/lean-liquid/).

 # Build the Lean files